JacobBumgarner/VesselVio/Downloads.md

 &nbsp;

 If you'd rather run the application/single analyses from your IDE, you can find our source-code on [GitHub](https://github.com/JacobBumgarner/VesselVio).
 If you need help with python environment setup, follow our [build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).

-Please feel free to [contact us](mailto:vesselvio@gmail.com) with any bug reports, download issues, or feature requests.